Sales channel strategy: your complete guide

 Instead, they have a highly-diversified portfolio of channels by which they can sell and deliver goods and services to customers.
 This helps companies diviersify their risks to avoid an unexpected change like a Google search update or a wholesaler filing bankruptcy from completely ruining their business overnight.

-According to Forrester, 75% of all the world’s commerce is made up of channel sales — that is, businesses selling indirectly through third-party partners.
+According to Forrester, 75% of all the world’s commerce is made up of channel sales — businesses selling indirectly through third-party partners.

-Directly dealing with customers allows successful companies to control the sales process from beginning to end, and using sales channels indirectly provides them access to untapped markets and new prospects.
+Directly dealing with customers allows successful companies to control the sales process from beginning to end.
+Using sales channels indirectly provides them access to untapped markets and new prospects.

-This article will examine these two approaches to sales and explore the pros and cons of each before giving you what you need to develop a channel sales strategy for your business.
+This article will examine these two approaches to sales and explore the pros and cons of each.
+It’ll give you what you need to develop a channel sales strategy for your business.

 What are channel sales?